erichurst89/product-management-tool/README.md

 DATABASE DUMP

 There is a folder that includes the database dump file needed to import the database schema to your own MySQL workbench.
+I also included a picture of the schema from mysql.